Ray Shero: Early life

 Shero played his college ice hockey for the St. Lawrence Saints, captaining the team during the 1984–85 season.
-He was drafted by the Los Angeles Kings in 1982, but never played in the NHL.
+He was drafted by the Los Angeles Kings in the 11th round of the 1982 draft, but never played in the NHL.

 Executive career

-Before joining the Penguins in 2006, Shero was an assistant general manager first for the Ottawa Senators from 1993 to 1998 and then for the Nashville Predators from their entrance into the league in 1998 until 2006.
+Shero worked as a hockey agent following graduation before becoming the assistant general manager for the Ottawa Senators from 1993 to 1998 and then for the Nashville Predators from their entrance into the league in 1998 until 2006.